Paper Contrast Grades and Variable-Contrast Printing

 Fixed-Grade Papers

-Graded papers carry a single, fixed exposure range built into the emulsion at manufacture.
-Historically these were offered numbered from 0 to 5, with grade 0 the softest and grade 5 the hardest, grade 2 representing the normal response suited to a correctly exposed and developed negative.
+Graded papers carry a single, fixed exposure range built into the emulsion at manufacture, numbered 0 to 5 with grade 0 the softest, grade 5 the hardest, and grade 2 the normal response suited to a correctly exposed and developed negative.
 A thin, low-contrast negative is printed on a harder grade to expand its compressed tones to a full scale; a dense, contrasty negative is printed on a softer grade to contain its range within the paper’s reach.

-The limitation of fixed grades is logistical and tonal.
-Each grade is a separate sheet of paper, requiring separate stock, and the response is uniform across the whole sheet.
-Local adjustment beyond dodging and burning is impossible: a single grade is applied to the entire image at once.
+These are not only a museum piece.
+Kodak’s Kodabromide and Agfa’s Brovira were the classic graded bromide papers of the twentieth century, and Foma still sells fixed-grade Fomabrom alongside the variable-contrast Fomabrom Variant III.
+The limitation is logistical and tonal: each grade is a separate sheet requiring separate stock, and the response is uniform across the whole image.
+Local adjustment beyond dodging and burning is impossible, because one grade is applied to the entire sheet at once.

 How Variable-Contrast Papers Work

-Variable-contrast paper resolves this by building the grade range into one emulsion controlled by the colour of the exposing light.
-Ilford’s technical literature for Multigrade describes the coating as a mixture of separate blue-sensitive emulsions carrying different amounts of green sensitising dye, all sharing the same inherent contrast and the same speed to blue light.
-Under blue light every component responds together with one narrow exposure range, giving a high-contrast image.
-Under green light the components respond at staggered speeds, and their additive effect produces a much wider exposure range and therefore low contrast.
+Ilford Multigrade was the world’s first variable-contrast paper, introduced in 1940 with three filters, upgraded to five filters in 1954, redesigned with eleven filters in 1978 and offered on a fibre base from 1986.
+It resolves the fixed-grade problem by building the grade range into one emulsion controlled by the colour of the exposing light.
+Ilford’s technical literature describes the coating as a mixture of three separate blue-sensitive emulsions, each carrying a different amount of green sensitising dye, all sharing the same inherent contrast and the same speed to blue light.
+Under blue light all three respond together across one narrow exposure range, giving high contrast.
+Under green light they respond at staggered speeds, and their additive effect produces a much wider exposure range and therefore low contrast.
 Mixing blue and green in varying proportion yields every grade between the extremes.
+Adox MCC 110 takes the same idea further with four separately coated emulsions, giving an unusually even step between grades across its full gradation 0 to 5 range, on a baryta base with a high maximum density of over 2.2.

 Related posts